qualcomm/resource-tuner/Docs/README.md

 ## tuneResources

 **Description:**
-Issues a Resource provisioning (or Tuning) request for a finite or infinite duration.
+Issues a resource provisioning (or tuning) request for a finite or infinite duration.

 **Function Signature:**
 ```cpp